ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 ## Frequently asked questions
 {: #snap-clone-faqs}

-Following are some of the frequently asked questions on snapshots and clonning that are documented on the FAQ page:
+The following are some of the frequently asked questions on snapshots and cloning that are documented on the FAQ page:
 - [What are the key differences between a snapshot and a clone?](/docs/power-iaas?topic=power-iaas-powervs-faqs#snap-vs-clone)
 - [Is there any UI to perform snapshot or clone operations?](/docs/power-iaas?topic=power-iaas-powervs-faqs#snap-clone-ui)
 - [Are there any initial snapshot requirements in terms of storage?](/docs/power-iaas?topic=power-iaas-powervs-faqs#snap-storage-req)